 Check how many marks model objects have in one view or in the entire drawing

-Add other content to model objects depending on the object typecollection of data that describes an object that represents the common characteristics shared by a number of individual objects
+Add other content to model objects depending on the object typedescription of a group of objects that share common characteristics

 , such as rebar dimension lines